Use Lucent Sky AVM with Azure Pipelines

 $scanId = New-Guid

-3. Insert the following code to the .yaml file, which creates a scan under the application on Lucent Sky AVM server, and uploads the build artifact for analysis.
+3. Insert the following code to the .yml file, which creates a scan under the application on Lucent Sky AVM server, and uploads the build artifact for analysis.

 - task: PowerShell@2